willis240/willis240.github.io/README.md

 - Rescaled the Network Overview Diagram to be about the same size as the other diagrams
 - Fixed the "Testing nmap" dashboard by deleting the old one and creating a new one within the William folder at the TIG-Playground

+#### July 10

+- Got ping.py to only add data to the dashboard when the ping attempt is considered a success

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.